 The subscription business model might be relatively new, but it’s hardly a niche.
 It isn’t surprising that an increasing number of traditional companies are choosing to offer subscription options, while new companies are springing up around the subscription model from the start.

 Digital services like Netflix and Spotify are obvious examples.
-Microsoft has two versions of its Office suite, with the subscription product offering more benefits.
-In gaming, you can still buy individual titles for a one-time payment, or you can choose to subscribe to a service like the Xbox Game Pass, which gives access to over one hundred games for a $10 monthly subscription.
+Microsoft has two versions of its Office suite, with the subscription variant offering more benefits.
+In gaming, you can still buy individual titles for a one-time payment, or you can choose to subscribe to a service like the Xbox Game Pass, which gives access to over one hundred games for a $15 monthly subscription fee.

 And subscription businesses are not limited to digital services.
 In fact, some of the earliest subscription innovators were businesses offering everyday things like razor blades and groceries.
 Now you can get everything from coffee to luxury cars through a subscription plan.

-In this article, we’ll look at the subscription and membership models and define what they mean for you if you’re thinking of starting, growing, or transitioning an e-commerce business.
+In this article, we’ll look at subscription vs membership models and define what they mean for you if you’re thinking of starting, growing, or transitioning an ecommerce business.

-At its core, a subscription business relies on your customer choosing to make a recurring, regular payment for whatever product or service you offer.
-As a business, you benefit from a more stable, recurring revenue while your customer benefits from a continued, regular service or delivery.
+At its core, a subscription business relies on customers choosing to pay on a recurring, regular basis, be it through an ongoing monthly payment or a yearly fee – for whatever product or service you offer.
+As a business, you benefit from a more stable, recurring revenue while your customers benefit from a continued, regular service or delivery.

 Tien Tzuo, founder and CEO of Zuora, a cloud-based subscription management platform, was an early player in the subscription economy, a term he says he coined.